jackantico1/jackantico1.github.io/_posts/2020-09-22-What-I-Wish-I-Knew-Before-I-Started-Job-Hunting.md

 published: false
 ---

 With the job hunting season well under way, I thought I would give a list of tips, tricks, and guiding principles I’ve learned from hunting both this season and seasons past.
-Most of this advice centers around finding a Product or SWE job, but I’m sure some of it applies to other industries as well
+Most of this advice centers around finding a Product or SWE job, but I’m sure some of it applies to other industries as well.

 **Have a separate gmail account for applying to jobs.** One of the most annoying things about being on the job hunt is the constant emails from companies.
 When you can be applying for up to 200+ jobs with tech companies, do yourself a favor and set up a separate account which you only check a few times a week.
 Seeing rejection email after rejection email come into the account you normally check can really put a strain on your mental health.
 Also, only have this account signed in on your computer, not your phone.